hashicorp/terraform/website/source/intro/examples/consul.html.markdown

 We can now teardown the infrastructure following the [instructions here](/intro/getting-started/destroy.html).
-Because we set the 'delete' property of two of the Consul keys, Terraform will cleanup those keys on destroy.
+Because we set the `delete` property of two of the Consul keys, Terraform will cleanup those keys on destroy.
 We can verify this by using the Web UI.

 The point of this example is to show that Consul can be used with Terraform both to enable dynamic inputs, but to also store outputs.

-Inputs like AMI name, security groups, puppet roles, bootstrap scripts, etc can all be loaded from Consul.
+Inputs like AMI name, security groups, Puppet roles, bootstrap scripts, etc can all be loaded from Consul.
 This allows the specifics of an infrastructure to be decoupled from its overall architecture.
 This enables details to be changed without updating the Terraform configuration.